ralphlange/procServ/README.md

 A wrapper to start arbitrary interactive commands in the background, with telnet access to stdin/stdout.

+On systems that use systemd, the procServUtils set of helper/convenience scripts can be used to manage procServ instances using per-instance systemd unit files.

 ## Dependencies

 -   Posix compliant OS with a C++ compiler